Mechanisms of Data Protection in Research

 Technical and Organizational Measures (TOMs)

-The GDPR requires controllers to implement “appropriate technical and organisational measures” to protect personal data (Art.
+The GDPR requires controllers to implement “appropriate technical and organizational measures” to protect personal data (Art.
 32).
 In a research context, this includes:

-- Secure storage: Keep data on encrypted drives or institutional servers with access controls, not on personal laptops or unencrypted USB sticks.
+• Secure storage: Keep data on encrypted drives or institutional servers with access controls, not on personal laptops or unencrypted USB sticks.
 At LMU, for example, the LRZ provides cloud storage and sync services that keep data within Germany.
-However, standard LRZ services are not approved for special-category personal data (e.g., health data) without additional agreements - check with the LMU data protection officer if you work with sensitive data.

-- Storage limitation: Don’t keep personal data longer than necessary.
+• Storage limitation: Don’t keep personal data longer than necessary.
 Define retention periods in your data management plan and stick to them.
-I like to put a reminder in my calendar for dates I need to delete data.
+I like to add a reminder to my calendar for dates when I need to delete data.

 These measures add layers of protection around your data while it is still in personal form.
 They do not replace anonymization, but they are essential complements.